guzmanalejandro/computer-science/README.md

-# :computer: Computer Science, UB :hourglass:
+# :computer: Computer Science, Universitat de Barcelona :hourglass:
 ### These notes and exercises are part of the itinerary of the degree in Computer Science at the University of Barcelona, taken between 2020 and (hopefully) 2024.
 ### If you have any questions regarding any section of the repository, don't hesitate to [contact me](alejandroguzman.dg@gmail.com).